chef-boneyard/devops-kungfu/talk-notes.md

     <li> It moves to Forms - predetermined behaviors that can be combined into continuous sets of actions
     <li> It ends in Application - actually doing your Kung fu in the field, using what you have learned
   <li> TMTOWTDI is true and honest and important
-    <li> However - if you don't know how to do it, you could probably skip the 15+ year journey of difficulaty
+    <li> However - if you don't know how to do it, you could probably skip the 15+ year journey of difficulty
     <li> And practice the basics, learn the forms, and apply them in your life
 </ul>
 </slide>